pharo-spec/smalltodo-example/SmallTODO-Tutorial-1.md

 - `addColumn:` is the way you add different table columns (you can have several, if we wanted to have just a single string we would have use a list).
 - `SpCheckBoxTableColumn evaluated: [:aTask | aTask isDone]` will create a table column that will display the status of your TODO task (done or not done).
 - `width: 20` This is to avoid the column to take all available space (otherwise, the table component will distribute the available space proportionally by column).
-- `SpStringTableColumn title: 'Title' evaluated: #title)` Same as `SpCheckBoxTableColumn` but it will create a column that has a title and it will to show a string.
+- `SpStringTableColumn title: 'Title' evaluated: [:aTask | aTask title])` Same as `SpCheckBoxTableColumn` but it will create a column that has a title and it will to show a string.

 And about the layout definition: